aleva147/Arduino-Game-Console/README.md

 ### 4. Game Controls

 #### Snake
 The snake will always spawn near the bottom-left corner of the screen and its initial direction will be to the right.
 Use the left joystick to change the direction in which the snake is heading.
 If the joystick is aimed diagonally, the game will not know whether to change the horizontal or vertical direction of the snake, so the snake will just continue heading in its current direction.
 Therefore, make sure to aim the joystick as precisely as possible to avoid undetected commands.
 If the snake runs into one of the walls or into its own body, the player will lose and the game will end.
-The player will win if he/she collects 127 apples.
+The player will win if they collect 127 apples.

 In case of a two-player game, the second snake will always spawn near the bottom left corner of the right half of the screen and its initial direction will also be to the right.
 Use the right joystick to navigate the second snake movements.
 The snakes must avoid each other while trying to collect the apples together (collaborative multi-player approach).
 The game will end in victory if the total length of the two snakes is the greatest possible (128).